Whoopi Goldberg returns to 'The View' after suspension - KESQ

 By Chloe Melas, CNN

-Whoopi Goldberg has returned to “The View” since being suspended by ABC News over controversial comments she made and apologized for about the Holocaust.
+Whoopi Goldberg has returned to “The View” following being suspended by ABC News over controversial comments she made and apologized for about the Holocaust.

-“I want to thank everybody who reached out while I was away,” Goldberg said Monday in her return.
-“I listened.”
+“There’s something kind of marvelous about being on a show like this because we are ‘The View,’ and this is what we do,” Golberg said in her return Monday.
+“Sometimes we don’t do it as elegantly as we could, but it’s five minutes to get in important information about topics.
+And that’s what we try to do every day, and I want to thank everybody who reached out while I was away.”

+She added, “It is an honor to sit at this table and be able to have these conversations because they’re important.
+They’re important to us as a nation, and to us more so as a human entity.”

 Goldberg did not mention her suspension specifically.